ItsAll-Lost/INSIGNIA/README.md

 --> CameraMovement Script and RoomMove Script Manage The Camera Positioning And Create Boundaries.
 They Make Sure The Camera Follows The Player Around, But Stays Inside The "Room."

 --> Once The Player Enters The Room Exit/Enter Triggers It Moves The Bounds And Does A Black Screen Transiton.
-(See How It Functions Above.)
+(See How It Functions Above).

     --------NPCs:--------